retrodans/vagrant-chef-drupal8/README.md

 Let me know of any issues, and we can attempt to fix them ASAP to share with others
 ### Error on drupal8 install
 First ensure you have deleted any `settings.php` file in there which may already be setup (as per any other drupal site)
+### When I `vagrant ssh` in there is nothing within the /vagrant directory
+Could be permissions, I set the whole directory to be `drwxr-xr-x` and it worked fine